dwking2000/gdai/README.md

-GDAI
+GDAI - Green payments combining carbon offsets and the Maker Dai token.
 ====

-GDAI is a stable coin that piggybacks on Maker DAI.
-GDAI includes carbon offsets as a small percentage of token.
+GDAI is an Ethereum stable coin that piggybacks on Maker DAI.
+GDAI includes carbon offsets as a small percentage of the token value.
 ----

 ### This project was created for the PDX Blockchain Hackathon Week

 ### Motivation

+Having an ERC-20 token that can purchase carbon offsets when it is used will allow vendors to attract green customers that want to improve the environment by reducing carbon in the atmosphere.
+Vendors that accept the GDAI will also contribute to the carbon offset program when the convert GDAI back into DAI.
+This way vendors can pay a small amount into a carbon offset fund in order to attract customers.

 ### Use Cases

 ### Token Mechanics